mixstam1821/Xenia/README.md

 #### Step 5 — Configure `.env` and start the server

-Same as Method 1, Steps 6, 7, and 8.

 ```bash
 cp backend/.env.example backend/.env   # edit backend/.env with your EUMETSAT keys if needed
 cd backend